DavidRamosSal/playlist_sentiment_analyser/README.md

 ## Description

-This web app generates a a report for a Spotify playlist that includes: lyrics sentiment score, lyrics lexical diversity, audio valence and audio energy, among others.
+This web app generates a report for a Spotify playlist that includes: lyrics sentiment score, lyrics lexical diversity, audio valence and audio energy, among others.

 ## Stack